MATT ROGALSKY

 Rainforest IV, video documentation of David Tudor's large-scale performed installation realized in Berlin's St Elisabeth Church, March 2022

-Microphone, Tudor's 1970 creation exploring feedback bursts processed via Gordon Mumma's 'Pepsi Modulators', presented July 2 2022 as part of Unexpected Territories series, Berlin.
-This mix is binaural so wear headphones!
+Microphone, Tudor's 1970 creation exploring feedback bursts processed via Gordon Mumma's 'Pepsi Modulators', presented with Dimitri Georgaras July 2 2022 as part of Unexpected Territories series, Berlin.
+Binaural mix for headphone listening

 Revisitation G, a compositional exploration of the sonorities of William WH Gunn's classic mono LP A Day In Algonquin Park.